thiagovas/Dewey/README.md

 # Dewey
-A search engine that works only over sources selected by the user.
+A search engine that works over sources selected by the user.
+Making it easier for you to find old links you've read a long time ago :)